-Implementing Cloud based services for company applications is fast becoming the norm.
+Implementing Cloud-based services for company applications is fast becoming the norm.
 Many software companies now offering online alternatives to On-premise programs.
-Along with software giants such as Microsoft Office 365 and Adobe Creative Cloud suite, Sage has joined the ranks with the release of Sage 200 Extra Online, the Cloud version of Sage 200 and Sage Financials (formerly known as Sage Live).
+Along with software giants such as Microsoft Office 365 and Adobe Creative Cloud suite, Sage has joined the ranks with the release of Sage 200 Standard Online, the Cloud version of Sage 200 and Sage Financials (formerly known as Sage Live).
 In short, it’s out with company server rooms and in with paid monthly services.
 For a discussion on Sage Online vs On-Premise, why not visit our previous article?

-In this article, I will take a more in depth look into the major benefits of accounting on the Cloud.
+In this article, I will take a more in-depth look into the major benefits of accounting on the Cloud.

 Reasons for implementing Cloud-based accounting: